banuayozturk/readme-generator/Develop/output.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
-NODE PROJECTS NEEDS SOME INSTALLATIONS TO USE PLEASE WRITE THEM ALL.
+NODE PROJECTS NEED SOME INSTALLATIONS .
+PLEASE DESCRIBE THEM.
 ## Usage
-WRITE HERE THE FUNCTIONALITY OF YOUR APP.
+TELL US ABOUT THE FUNCTIONALITY OF YOUR PROJECT.
 ## License
 This application is covered by the Public Domain license.

 ## Contributors
   BANU AYOZTURK
 ## Tests
-  NO TESTS INCLUDED BUT IF YOU HAVE TESTS INCLUDED PLEASE LIST THEM ALL.
+  IF YES MAKE THEM ALL CLEAR.
 ## Questions
-  PROVIDE THE METHODS PLEASE.
+  GIVE METHODS HOW USER CAN REACH THE ANSWERS THEY NEED.
  <br/>
  Find me on GitHub: [BANUAYOZTURK](https://github.com/BANUAYOZTURK)
  <br/>
- Email me with any questions: BANU@BANU.C0M
+ Email me with any questions: BANU@BANU.COM
  <br/>